-- 7. MDF/IDF Server rooms shall have dedicated terminal unit supply from the building general HVAC and chilled water or direct expansion DX VRF fan-coil units (VRF preferred); with one hundred percent redundancy.
+- 7. MDF/IDF rooms shall have dedicated terminal unit supply from the building general HVAC and DX fan-coil units (VRF preferred) one hundred percent redundancy.
 All suspended cooling coil equipment shall have secondary drain pans with overflow prevention controls.
-Chilled water piping and condensation, plumbing or roof drains shall not be routed directly over server equipment. - Dedicated rooms shall be provided for each of the following: 8. electrical, telecommunications, mechanical, elevator, custodial.
-Each rooms access shall be located directly main corridor or common area, with no spaces in - 9.
-All chilled water lines shall enter the building through the mechanical room floor. - 10.
-All vertical pipe sleeves shall extend three inches above floor level. - 11.
-Mechanical rooms shall have at least one exterior wall. - 8.
-All concealed An approved means of access shall be provided to all controls, cabinets, equipment, valves, and similar serviceable items hidden above ceillings and in concealed spaces shall be located with adequate service access.
+Chilled water piping and condensation, plumbing or roof drains shall not be routed directly over server equipment. - 8.
+All concealed controls, cabinets, equipment, valves, and similar serviceable items hidden above ceillings and in concealed spaces shall be located with adequate service access.
 Overhead above ceiling components shall be within reach of a maximum eight-foot (8') A-frame ladder on grade.
 Ceiling openings shall be located at the designed service point and sized not less than a nominal 2'x2'.
-The All items shall be identified by permanently applied printed labels at the point of access with letters not less than 0.5" in height where required by code and reasonably legible from adjacent grade access.
+All items shall be identified by permanently applied printed labels at the point of access with letters not less than 0.5" in height and reasonably legible from adjacent grade access.
 Verify style of label preferred with the project manager for aesthetic applications. - 9.
 CN23-2: When a mechanical room is located in close proximity to classrooms or office, soundproofing is required.
-Close proximity is defined as adjacent to or across a hallway of not more than 6 feet width from the mechanical room.
+Close proximity is defined as adjacent to or across a hallway of not more than 6 feet width from the mechanical room. - 10.
+All mechanical rooms shall be supplied with conditioned air. - 11.
+CN23-3: Clearance around mechanical equipment, where applicable, must meet or exceed manufacturers required clearance.
+Indicate clearances for all mechanical equipment on drawings, including full coil replacements. - 12.
+Individual floor mechanical rooms for multi-story buildings shall be stacked vertically. - 13.
+Electrical: Refer to Section D.26 Requirements. - 14.
+A training agenda and schedule shall be provided to the Owner for approval no less than four weeks prior to the requested training date.
+Refer to the specific project